NewbRangerTom/COP2830_web_programming/README.md

 # web_programming

-This repo is to document my learning and understanding of Front-End web development.
+This repo documents my learning and understanding of Front-End web development.
 The subfolders represent the assignments from the COP2830 Web Peogramming course at Indian River State College on Florida's Treasure Coast.